SichangHe/igem-2022-dku-backup/src/results.md

 **Figure 1** | Gel Electrophoresis Result for Target Sequence Amplification

 #### Molecular Cloning for Cytoplasmic Protein Expression
 In order to construct the recombinant plasmids pET30a-ipaD-3xHA and pET30a-JPS-G3-3xFLAG, the PCR products obtained from the last step were digested by endonucleases *Bam*HI and *Xho*I to create sticky ends.
-Meanwhile, the pET30a plasmids were transformed into E.*coli* DH5a competent cells for propagation.
+Meanwhile, the pET30a plasmids were transformed into *E.coli* DH5a competent cells for propagation.
 After transformation and overnight culture, the extracted plasmids were also digested with endonucleases *Bam*HI and *Xho*I to create sticky ends.
-Afterwards, the digested plasmids and target sequences were ligated and transformed into E.*coli* DH5a competent cells (**Figure 2**).
+Afterwards, the digested plasmids and target sequences were ligated and transformed into *E.coli* DH5a competent cells (**Figure 2**).

 <img src="https://static.igem.wiki/teams/4161/wiki/e-labnote-9-13-2.jpg"/>